 If you have a fast labour you may find that you experience tearing, haemorrhaging, shock and a range of other medical complications.

 6. What should I do if I am having a Precipitous Labour?

 Try to be as in control as you possibly can.
 This is a crazy situation but there are small, minor things you can do.
 Calm breathing, meditation, focusing on positive thoughts – all of these things might only make a small amount of difference but they definitely matter.

-Call 000 immediately.
+In Australia, call 000 immediately.
 Don’t wait or question what’s going on – the worst thing that can happen if you call is that it’s a false alarm.
 Better safe than sorry.